jpf/workflows-scim-relay/README.md

         -   Change the bearer token to something unique.
 3. Deploy the Cloudflare Functions code in this project to Cloudflare.
-This is a thin HTTP proxy that turns all HTTP requests into HTTP POST reqeusts.
+This is a thin HTTP proxy that turns all HTTP requests into HTTP POST requests.
     -   Edit the `wrangler.toml` file in this repository.
 Set the value of the `WORKFLOW_URL` variable to the "Invoke URL" as per above.
     -   Install the `wrangler` command.
-    -   Run `wrangler publish` to deploy the the Cloudflare Function.
+    -   Run `wrangler publish` to deploy the Cloudflare Function.
     -   Wrangler should give you a URL where the thin HTTP proxy has been deployed.
 Copy this URL, it should look like this:
         `https://workflows-scim-relay.example.workers.dev`